Skip to main content

 Wave (Khali)1 (On the 8th beat)

-First Beat (Sam)On the 1st beat (marked with 'x')
+First Beat (Sam)On the 1st beat, marked with an 'X'

-Theka Notation for Dhamar Taal
+Theka for Dhamar Taal

 The Theka (basic rhythmic pattern) for Dhamar Taal is broken down by its divisions below.
 The 'S' represents a pause: